MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/support-for-interface-collections.md

 ### Handling CDC and WMCDC Interface Collections

-The USB generic parent driver handles Wireless Handset Control Model (WHCM) interfaces in a special way, as described in [Support for Wireless Mobile Communications Device Class](support-for-the-wireless-mobile-communication-device-class--wmcdc-.md) and [Enumerating Interface Collections on WMCDC](enumerating-interface-collections-on-wireless-mobile-communication-dev.md).
+The USB generic parent driver handles Wireless Handset Control Model (WHCM) interfaces in a special way, as described in [Support for Wireless Mobile Communications Device Class](support-for-the-wireless-mobile-communication-device-class--wmcdc-.md).

 The following list summarizes the most important ways in which the handling of CDC and WMCDC interface collections differs from that of other interface collections: